dpajek/chingu_flutter_ui_2/README.md

 Here is a [live web app version](https://dpajek.github.io/flutter-ui-2/#/), though it doesn't work because the free tier for the API only allows access from localhost :\

+## About Chingu
+[Chingu](https://chingu.io/) provides an environment for developers to learn through individual and team projects.

+The specs for this project can be found [here](https://solofree.docs.chingu.io/solo/steps#tier-2-news-api).

 ## Screens
 1. A dashboard showing cards for each article: